petewilkins/CV/README.md

 I qualified as a Level 2 CSIA certified Ski Instructor and taught for 6 months at Norquay Ski resort in Banff, Canada.
 I also worked for 2 months as part of the Ski Patrol, where I responded to radio calls, organised the ski patrols response in emergencies and attended the emergencies myself.

 ## Hobbies and Interests
+- **YouTube** : I run a [YouTube Channel](http://youtube.com/c/GamingCareers) teaching all about how to livestream, record video and audio, and edit footage professionally.
 - **Music** : Writing, playing or watching live, I love it all.
 I've achieved a musical Grade 8 on Guitar and Grade 6 on Drums.
 - **Football** : Unfortunately a Manchester United fan.
 Ex-Captain of Bristol Badock Hall 1st XI and Cheadle Hulme School 1st XI football teams.
 - **Skiing** : Obsessed, hence the gap year!
-- **YouTube** : I run a [YouTube Channel](http://youtube.com/c/GamingCareers) all about how to livestream, record video and audio, and edit footage professionally.